Alfredo Binda's story about having been paid to skip the Giro d'Italia in 1930 is pretty well known among road cycling enthusiasts.

 In the year when Giro d'Italia organizers decided to pay Alfredo Binda not to participate in the race, a 21-year-old neo-pro rider named Luigi Marchisio seized the opportunity of a lifetime with the Legnano team.

-And that’s largely his story, because aside from winning the Giro d’Italia in 1930, Marchisio had few other major successes.
-He had claimed the National Championship for independent riders two years earlier, which secured him a contract with Legnano, as the team mate Alfredo Binda.
+And that’s largely his story, because aside from winning the Giro d'Italia in 1930, Marchisio had few other major successes.
+He had claimed the National Championship for independent riders two years earlier, which secured him a contract with Legnano, as the teammate of Alfredo Binda.

 In 1930, with Binda absent, Legnano’s Giro team was built around the young Marchisio, and he rose to the occasion.